tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 * -f : path to the dataset containing the training and validation data with the split information as detailed before.
 * -v : path to the test dataset.

 Below we give an example on how to run both these versions from the command line.
-Make sure your Python environment is active and that you run this from the root of the repo (the *neasqc_wp61* directory).
+Make sure your Python environment is active and that you run this from the the *neasqc_wp61* directory where the `6_Classify_With_Quantum_Model.sh` is located.

 **Standard Version**
 ```